networknt/light-doc/content/concern/config.md

     If the order code equals to [2]: buildNumber: latest

     If the order code equals not set:buildNumber: latest (default[2])

+Notes:
+1. An alternate format is provided.
+Spaces can be added after the colon in curly braces.
+For example, `"{value: 1}"`, It should be noticed that the quotes outside the parentheses cannot be omitted in this case.

+2. In order to prevent some unchangeable files from being affected by this feature.
+Variable injection can be prevented by setting config.yml.
+In 1.5.29, a default config.yml will be generated.
+For details, see the comments in the file.

 ## Example